 Our company's investor relations ("IR") department is the key point of contact for shareholder interaction with the company.
 Shareholders may access information about our company through our website at http://stock.walmart.com.
 This website features a wide variety of information relevant to shareholders, including our Annual Reports to Shareholders, Global Responsibility Reports, SEC reports, proxy statements, and stock information, among other items.
 Shareholders can also contact IR through our investor hotline at (479) 273-6463, through email at wmirqa@walmart.com, or through providing feedback via our IR smartphone app.
 The Walmart IR smartphone app is free and available for iPad, iPhone, and Android devices.
 IR responds to inquiries from all shareholders - ranging from individuals to institutional shareholders - and conveys the company's position on a wide range of issues that matter to our shareholders.
-When appropriate, the IR team partners with subject matter experts from other company departments, such as legal, sustainability, operations, and other areas to provide additional context and insight regarding the company's response to a shareholder inquiry.
-We have had success engaging with parties to understand shareholder concerns and reaching resolutions on issues that are in the best interest of our shareholders.
+When appropriate, the IR team partners with subject matter experts from other company departments, such as legal, sustainability, operations, and other concerns and reaching resolutions on issues that are in the best interest of our shareholders.
 Beyond our standard means of communication, in 2012, we also conducted activities and events such as store tours, investor road shows, analyst meetings, investor conferences, and the 2012 Annual Shareholders' Meeting.